You're always there for them.

 Monthly lives

-Once a month, weâll meet for a live Zoom call, led by one of The CBT/DBT Center team members.
+Once a month, weâll meet for a live Zoom call, led by one of The CBT/DBT Center clinicians.
 Youâll bring your questions â how does this apply whenâŚ? â and most complex scenarios â I donât know what to do when⌠â and get guidance from a professional.

 This group is for you if your loved one struggles with significant mental health challenges.Â